-In order to have a good object oriented design we have to create a lot of classes that interact with each other.
+In order to have good object oriented design, we have to create many classes that interact with each other.

 When we create the GUI, we add all sort of controls to the screen.
 One control needs to interact with all the other controls.

 For example when a button is pressed, it must know if the data is valid in other controls.